Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

 (2) $\HC_m(H(X\times[0,1]))\leq c_2(m)\HC_m(X)$.

 If $\HC_m(X)=0$, then for each $\delta>0$ there exists an $m$-filling of $X$ such that for each $x\in X$ $\Vert \phi(x)-x\Vert_B\leq \delta$, and $\HC_m(H(X\times [0,1]))\leq\delta.$

 \end{theorem}

-Each trajectory of the homotopy $H$ that will be constructed in the proof of this theorem will consist of finitely many straight line segments; its length will be the sum of the distances between the endpoints of these segments.
+Each trajectory of the homotopy $H$ that will be constructed in the proof of this theorem will consist of finitely many straight line segments; its length will be the sum of the distances between the end points of these segments.